GodisEvil/MailServer/README.md

 # MailServer
-create your own smtp server, so that you can send mail to anyone
+create your own smtp server, so that you can mail to anyone

 Only can send email is not enough to be a email server.
 You should registered for SPF, and configure dns reverse lookup(in ISP configure page) so that mail server like gmail will trust you and allow you to send email to it's users.